Edmund Scientific Corporation: Heyday

-Norman retired in 1975 and left the company to his son, Robert.
-The company continued on as before into the 1980s, but the original business model began to wane.
-Robert split the company into Edmund Scientifics and Edmund Optics.
-Edmund Scientifics marketed to consumers and specialized in science-themed toys, vaguely high-tech household gadgets, and "science gifts."
-Edmund Optics did not have a public showroom like Edmund Scientifics, although the two organizations shared the same building.
-The large back room of Edmund Scientifics still sold military surplus from World War II and other wars well into the 1980s and into the mid-1990s.
+The large back room of Edmund Scientific's retail store sold military surplus from World War II and other wars well into the 1980s and into the mid-1990s.
 Some of the items in the surplus room were from German and other non-American militaries.
 None of these items were in the mail-order catalogs.
-They also sold other surplus wares of interest to hobbyists, including specialized motors and other miscellaneous electronics, parts from toys, and other household items.
+They also sold other surplus wares of interest to hobbyists, including specialized motors and other miscellaneous electronics, parts from toys, household items, and damaged catalog items and reject parts.